atilacardoso/Image-Recognition-API-with-AWS-and-Terraform/README.md

-# Rekognition-API
+# Images Rekognition-API
-Image Recognition Service on AWS.
+Image Recognition application using  AWS resources in the process of creation.
+New updates will be released soon!